Getting Cat Moving Quotes is Easy on Shiply

 Collecting Your Cat

-If your feline is arriving to its destination before you will, then you (or the transporter) will need to arrange a place for it to stay.
-Otherwise you can arrange for another dedicated party to pick up your pet (but make sure you OK this with the courier beforehand).
+If your feline is arriving at its destination before you will, then you (or the transporter) will need to arrange a place for it to stay.
+Otherwise, you can arrange for another dedicated party to pick up your pet (but make sure you OK this with the courier beforehand).

 Make sure that your pet is happy and in the same condition as when it left, if it was on a long journey check that it hasn’t lost weight and that it seems happy.
 Bear in mind that many cats won’t give the same large reaction to being reunited with you as a dog will.